raspberrypilearning/sell-me-something/en/step_2.md

 --- task ---

+Change the `<title>` element text to the title of your page.

+--- /task ---

+--- task ---

 Add a `<h1>` heading to the header with the name of your product or idea.
 Choose a colour scheme class for the `<header>` by adding a colour scheme class:

 [[[web-primary-secondary]]]